scotentSD/training/index.md

 ---
-title: SE Training Presentation Directory
+title: Welcome
 ---

-## Welcome to the SE Training Presentation Directory
+## Welcome

 We’ve created a set of

 ### Using the presentations

 Remember that these are just

 > This is not a live site yet